samchristywork/arithmetic-expression-parser/README.md

 ## Overview

 This is a simple library I've put together for evaluating arithmetic expressions.
-The expressions are supplied by a user as a string of characters, and the integer result is placed in referenced variable.
+A user supplies the expressions as a string of characters, and the integer result is placed in the referenced variable.

 ## Usage